IRPC Steering Committee (IRPC-SC) Elections: Process

 - Invite (self) nominations for both Co-Chair and Steering Committee Member.
 Each candidate provides a short profile statement to include a short bio as pertains to their intended role in the Coalition, as well as a short statement of how they will work towards the Coalition’s continued success and development.

-- Both Co-Chairs and Steering Committee Members to be (self)-nominated, a seconder is required.
+- Both Co-Chairs and Steering Committee Members are to be (self)-nominated, a seconder is required.

 - Ongoing Steering Committee members including Co-Chairs, cannot nominate or second.